Human Motion Capture from Loose and Sparse Inertial Sensors with Garment-aware Diffusion Models: Introduction

 \item a training strategy that applies three distinct types of loosely attached IMU data: simulated data derived from existing garment-aware human motion datasets, synthetic data generated by our secondary diffusion model, and real-world recordings.

-\item a transformer-based diffusion model that estimates full-body poses from loosely attached IMUs.
+\item a transformer-based diffusion model Garment Inertial Poser (GaIP) that estimates full-body poses from loosely attached IMUs.
 We show that incorporating garment-related parameters significantly enhances pose accuracy, even amid variations in signal noise and differences in garment fit across individuals.

 \item several experimental evaluations that show that our diffusion models outperform the state-of-the-art (SOTA) methods.
 We also provide comprehensive ablation studies to thoroughly analyze the effectiveness of our methods.